 Childhood Notions of “Dog”

-The dog that guarded the local tire shop?
+The dogs who guarded the local tire shop?
 Or the junk yard?
-Those dogs were “mutts” and “mongrels.”
+Those were “mutts” and “mongrels.”

 Anyway, as a little kid, I kept myself entertained by walking up to all the dogs and asking, “What kind are you?”
 The receptionist then yelled at me and told me to get back to my seat.